moxystudio/next-intl/README.md

 > ℹ️ If you are using `getServerSideProps()`, then it works the same as the examples that use `getStaticProps()`.

-> ℹ️ Unfortunately, there's currently no other solution than having to use `getIntlProps()` in all pages.
-This may change in the future, once Next.js supports `getStaticProps()` and `getServerSideProps()` in a custom App.

 ## FAQ

 ### How can I use this `getIntlProps()` in my page's `getInitialProps()`?